KatHardy01/Analyzing-Competing-Streaming-Services/README.md

 ## Sources Cited
 Duarte.
 (2024) _Video streaming statistics: Trends and insights_.
 Exploding Topics.
 Retrieved January 15, 2025, from https://explodingtopics.com/blog/video-streaming-stats#

+Karrer.
+(2023). -The streaming generation gap is smaller than you think_.
+Mountain Research.
+Retrieved January 15, 2025, from https://research.mountain.com/insights/the-streaming-generation-gap-is-smaller-than-you-think/#:~:text=Last%20year%2C%20Nielsen%20found%20that,of%20the%20overall%20streaming%20pool.

 Koblin, J. (2024, April 20). _Streaming services are making me do this_.
 The New York Times.
 Retrieved January 15, 2025, from https://www.nytimes.com/2024/04/20/business/media/streaming-subscription-jumping.html#:~:text=Now%2C%20with%20a%20pared%2Ddown,are%20making%20me%20do%20this